What Are the Best FAA-Approved Car Seats for Travel?

 The Best FAA-Approved Car Seats for Travel:

-This was our travel car seat of choice, due to its light weight (just over 10lbs), low price (around $50 in the US–more in Canada, natch), and ease of installation.
-You can rear face to 35lbs and it’s good for forward-facing kids up to 40lbs.
+The Cosco Scenera was our travel car seat of choice, due to its light weight (just over 10lbs), low price (around $50 in the US–more in Canada, natch), and ease of installation.
+Let us mourn the Scenera but updated equivalent is the Mighty Fit 65.
+It is a bit more expensive and two pounds heavier.
+You can rear face to 40lbs and it’s good for forward-facing kids up to 65lbs.
 Although, depending on how big your kids are, they may grow out of it height-wise a little sooner.
-The Cosco Scenera NEXT‘s limit for height rear-facing is 36″, and 43″ for forward-facing children.
-My son outgrew it when he was three, but he lives at the top of the percentile charts.
+The Costo Mighty Fit 65‘s limit for height rear-facing is 40″, and 49″ for forward-facing children.
+My son outgrew the Scenera when he was three, but he lives at the top of the percentile charts.
+The Mighty Fit 65‘s limits are considerably higher.

 This car seat is a little heavier at 14 pounds, and a little more expensive at around $100.
 But, its height and weight limits are much higher than the Scenera’s (and most other car seats, for that matter).
 So, you just might get a bit more use out of it.
-The Safety 1st Guide 65‘s rear-facing limits are 36″ for height and 40lbs for weight, and forward facing your child can remain harnessed until 52″ and 65lbs.
+The Safety 1st Jive 2-in1‘s rear-facing limits are 36″ for height and 40lbs for weight, and forward facing your child can remain harnessed until 52″ and 65lbs.
+Plus it comes in some super cute Disney styles 🙂

 At just under 20lbs, this is the heaviest car seat recommended here.
 But, for a Britax, that’s pretty light.
 It retails for around $200 USD.
 The Britax Emblem fits most traditional airline seats, though rear-facing might be a bit of a struggle.
 You could very likely use this seat until it expires (seven years)… It’s good for rear-facing for 5-40 lbs, or until there is only 1″ of shell above child’s head, and forward-facing 20-65 lbs, and a height of 49″ or less.
 And Britax has their own line of travel accessories, including a padded car seat travel bag, and a car seat travel cart.